-- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting.
+- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting or self-interacting.

-- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting.
+- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting or self-interacting.
 But in many instances, not.

-- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting.
+- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting or self-interacting.
 But in many instances, not.
 Let us see the simplest cases of interacting species.

-- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting.
+- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting or self-interacting.
 But in many instances, not.
 Let us see the simplest cases of interacting species. - We begin with just two species.

-- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting.
+- We saw that populations (animals, plants, bacteria, etc) do live in networks of trophic interactions that might be quite complex. - Sometimes as we saw certain species can be considered effectively non-interacting or self-interacting.
 But in many instances, not.
 Let us see the simplest cases of interacting species. - We begin with just two species.